-So you have to develop the habit of thinking about what you want – vividly.
+So, to help sharpen your focus, you have to develop the habit of thinking about what you want – vividly.

 It might sound strange, but gratitude helps to develop focus because when you're grateful, you train your mind to look for the good in every situation.